zhon/mockist-style-javascript-tdd-kata/README.md

 };
 ```

 What is wisdom.index?
-You didn't test it. **Magical way of getting wisdom.
-Normally I would test it, just not in this kata.**
+You didn't test it. **A magical way of getting wisdom.
+Normally I would test it, but this kata is long enough.**
 ## Test 14

 How are we going to finish? **With the pontificator repeating different sayings.**